Guseyn/cutie-fs/README.md

   // Needed async objects here from the table below
 } = require('@guseyn/cutie-fs');
 ```
+For more information about parameters in the async objects visit [docs of Node](https://nodejs.org/en/docs/).

 ## data

 | Async Object  | Async/sync call | Parameters | Representation result |